 Land Conservation Crews What We Do

-MHYC guarantees a minimum of 320 work hours per week – Crews include: 7-9 (Corpsmembers and 1 Crew Leader) – Crews are available April through November – Crew size can be modified to meet your needs
+MHYC guarantees a minimum of 320 work hours per week – Crews include: 7-8 (Corpsmembers and 1-2 Crew Leaders) – Crews are available April through November – Crew size can be modified to meet your needs

 The crew was very detail oriented and needed very little supervision.
 I look forward to using MHYC work crews for future projects and will highly recommend the organization to colleagues and peers.”
 Stuart Hayes, Park Resource Technician, Chatfield State Park

 Water Conservation Retrofits (including Ultra-High Efficiency toilets, sink and shower aerators)

 Energy Conservation Retrofits (including sink and shower aerators, and LED lightbulbs installation)

 Serving Multi-Family Housing

 Average Savings of $240 Annually Per Household